Trekking Australia: Animals, Aborigines, Rainforests and Reef

 Other activities include an Aboriginal cultural experience, rain forest walks, a visit to an Outback cattle station, a tour of two vet schools and chance to participate in Koala research on Magnetic Island.
 Students will learn from faculty members from the University of Queensland and James Cook University, experts in marine biology and Australian wildlife, and people from various Aborigine’s tribes.

-*prices and dates to be confirmed October 2017.
+*courses, prices and dates to be confirmed January 2019.
 Contact program leader for information about applying.